 You’re probably thinking WTF?
 Should you not play to your strengths?
 I don’t know I question this myself every day 🙈.
 Anyone who knows me knows how much I love my computer, being on my computer and the internet world.
 Even though logic and linear thinking is not my natural ability I just wanted to work in tech so bad I was willing to just … work on it.

 So I went through the route of “traditional” education and enrolled in a Part-Time Masters in Computer Science.
-I was able to save up enough money to not work for a year so I could also focus on hobbies and have a bit of a break from work.
-Then covid striked which couldn’t have come at a better time.
+I decided to trial the degree as a “pay as you go” option where you pay per module and I was able to save up enough money to not work for a year so I could also focus on hobbies and have a bit of a break from work.
+Then covid struck which couldn’t have come at a better time.
 It was downtime for everyone, not just me.

 I did initially think about boot camps but they seemed too ‘quick’ and I wanted a slow but stable transition and to learn how a computer worked.
 I also wanted the challenge and structure that came with achieving a qualification.
 I had heard a lot of self-taught Software Engineers end up wanting to do a Computer Science degree later on in life anyways.

 The Masters’s degree was tough and it still is – since I’m still doing it now 2 years later.
 The only programming I knew was HTML & CSS which now I know isn’t really programming and Computer Science isn’t even about programming either 😅.
 My first few months of uni was very difficult.
 We had to learn Java in a week to build stuff and learn about Algorithms & Data Structures.
 All very new concepts to me but luckily all very interesting.
-I passed my first module with flying colours which gave me the motivation to continue on.
+I achieved a distinction in my first module which gave me the motivation to continue on.

 I think if you’re looking to change careers there are so many different routes you can take that lead you to a similar place, it depends on how much time, energy, money or interest you have in whatever path you decide to choose.
 Your career is not a destination it will always be a journey and I discovered that it may change as you live your life.
 So my advice is to never stop exploring your options.
 What you work towards might not always be where you end up but it’ll open new doors and prospects and maybe somewhere better that you never knew existed 🙂